Monday, July 7, 2025

 Where's my blog: If you want to follow my blog, go here and sign up to follow.

-What's on my needles: Still working on The Love of Spiders shawl by Melanie Berg.
+What's on my needles: Still working on The Love of Spiders shawl by Melanie Berg, but very little progress this week.

 Where are my books: The stories in each book first appeared in the blog and they are reproduced with a few changes.